philsturgeon/phil.tech/_posts/2010-05-05-upgrading-to-codeigniter-2.0.markdown

 ### Modular Separation / Modular Extensions

 Out of the box Modular Separation won't work with CodeIgniter 2.0.
 Good thing I picked up the project and released a patch then huh?
-Grab the latest version in the 2.x branch from the [Modular Sepearation Wiki](http://codeigniter.com/wiki/Modular_Separation).
+Grab the latest version in the 2.x branch from the [Modular Separation Wiki](http://codeigniter.com/wiki/Modular_Separation).

 _Update 12/10/2010: Modular Separation has been merged back into Modular Extensions so they are now the same project.
 I wrote [a post explaining the merge](/blog/2010/09/what-happened-to-modular-separation) which details the differences and explains how to upgrade._